bbolker/stat794_bigdata/Arrow_Hyuna.md

-# Arrow & Other Topics
+# Arrow & Other Topic
 ## 0 Homework
 ### 0.1 Arrow Readings
 (in no particular order)